-- You can write a subroutine so that values are sent into the macro when it is called from another macro.
-Recorded macros do not accept arguments from other macros. - Another kind of subroutine is called a function.
-A function is a subroutine that can return a value to a calling macro.
+- You can write a macro so that values can be passed to the subroutine.
+The values are called arguments.
+Recorded macros do not accept arguments. - Another kind of subroutine is called a function.
+A function is a subroutine that returns a value.
 The keyword FUNCTION is used rather than SUB to define a function.
 Generated macros are always of type SUB.